 The ring system is clearly much more regionally variable than implied by the above simple set of models, which assumed fixed dynamical parameters.
 Most notably, the simulated asymmetry maximum is very broad, not at all like the strong observed peak of the asymmetry amplitude in the mid-A ring.
-The current HST observations are in remarkably good agreement with the asymmetry profile derived from Voyager images (Dones et al. 1993).
-Both measurements suggest that the strength of the waves varies quite strongly with radial location in the rings due to regional differences in the ring particle properties.
+The current HST observations are in remarkably good agreement with the asymmetry profile derived from Voyager images (Dones et al., 1993).
+Both measurements suggest that the strength of the wakes varies quite strongly with radial location in the rings due to regional differences in the ring particle properties.
 For example, the particles might become more inelastic with increased distance due to a larger amount of surface regolith, or the particle size distribution might be more heavily truncated.
-Such changes might add to the tidal shear and help to explain the steep rise of the amplitude in the inner and middle A ring.
-Another striking differences between the $\tau{dyn} = 0.5$ models and observations is the absence of measurable asymmetry in most of the B ring, except for its inner parts.
-The magnitude of inner B ring asymmetry amplitude itself seems to be consistent with the modeled A ring asymmetry.
-For example, the $\rho = 450$ kg m-3 model curve matches the maximum A and inner B ring asymmetries, allowing for the larger $\tau$ of the inner B ring.
+Such changes might help to explain the steep rise of the amplitude in the inner and middle A ring.
+Another striking difference between the $\tau{dyn} = 0.5$ models and observations is the absence of measurable asymmetry in most of the B ring, except for its inner parts.
+The magnitude of inner B ring asym-